 - 1. Teach children to stay away from unfamiliar animals, either wild or domestic, even if they appear friendly.
 Remind them to tell you if they have any unusual contact with an animal. - 2.
 Do not leave pet food outside as it attracts wildlife to your home. - 3.
 Wash any wound from an animal encounter thoroughly with soap and water and seek medical attention immediately. - 4.
 Be a responsible pet owner by keeping your pet's vaccinations current even strictly indoor pets.
 Getting your pet vaccinated by your vet or at a clinic (Petco, Tractor Supply and Pet Supplies Plus offer rabies vaccination clinics) can help stop the spread of rabies from wild animals to humans.
-JCPHS is hosting a rabies vaccination clinic on Thursday, June 19, 5:00 7:00pm at Jefferson County Dog Control (21897 County Route 190, Watertown, NY 13601).
-Visit www.jcphs.org for more information. - 5.
+JCPHS is currently scheduling a series of rabies vaccination clinics in August.
+Once those dates and times are finalized, they will be posted online at www.jcphs.org. - 5.
 Monitor your pet when they are outside.
 If your pet is involved in an altercation with a wild animal, do not get in between them.
 Do not touch your pet without gloves as rabies is spread through saliva.
 Cover your pet with a towel and contact your vet as your pet may need a booster shot.